Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 Participating in addiction therapy online requires a smartphone, tablet, or computer with a built-in or external HD camera, functional microphone, and enough storage for recovery apps and secure messaging tools.
 For a reliable therapy experience, ensure your internet connection offers at least 25 Mbps—this is what enables smooth, high-definition video and stable communication.

 Devices manufactured within the last five years typically meet these demands, while older technology can cause disruptions during online counseling or group sessions.
-Technical support and digital onboarding remain essential for those less confident with new apps or platforms, as digital equity gaps still shape who can easily access remote substance use treatment8.
+Technical support and digital onboarding remain essential for those less confident with new apps or platforms, as digital equity gaps still shape who can easily access remote substance use treatment.8

 Most individuals can begin addiction therapy online within 24–48 hours of initial inquiry.
 Leading digital platforms streamline enrollment through secure online forms, rapid insurance checks, and automated clinical intake—all intentionally designed to minimize delays and paperwork.